 Toni is trying to get her team to care more about hitting deadlines.
-She wants to get her team to a place where missing deadlines is the exception, rather than accepted behaviour.
+She wants her team to run effectively, so that missing deadlines is the exception, rather than acceptable behaviour.

-Sometimes Toni’s team works with Bob’s team to get things delivered.
-Unfortunately, Bob doesn’t run a tight ship and he doesn’t really worry about deadlines too much.
+Sometimes Toni’s team works with Krishna’s team to get things delivered.
+Unfortunately, Krishna doesn’t run a tight ship and he doesn’t really worry about deadlines too much.

 “It’s done when it’s done”, he says.

-Obviously, in Toni’s team, she should have the final say.
-But this sort of situation doesn’t help.
-When faced with a situation like this, it’s a good idea to try to get alignment between key stakeholders so that you’re all on the “same page” and you aren’t undermining each other.
+When faced with a situation like this, it’s a good idea to try to gain alignment between key stakeholders so that you’re all on the “same page” and you aren’t undermining each other.